 Supporting lien waiver workflows where payments are contingent on receiving signed waivers

-Full Clarity extends this with a vendor portal, subcontractor bid management, and certified document tracking.
-Dashboards flag expired insurance or missing compliance documents before payments are issued, reducing compliance risk.
+Full Clarity also adds a vendor portal, subcontractor bid management, and certified document tracking.
+Dashboards flag expired insurance or missing compliance documents before payment goes out.
+That lowers compliance risk.

 Construction companies are asset-intensive.
 Cranes, trucks, heavy equipment, and tools represent major capital investments.
 A construction ERP helps maximize utilization and accurately allocate equipment costs to jobs.